qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 Foreign key constraints in ``airports_airlines`` table can´t be created using :menuselection:`Table --> Create Table…` or :menuselection:`Table --> Edit Table…` so they should be created using :menuselection:`Database --> SQL Window…`.
-GeoPackage doesn't support *ADD CONSTRAINT* statements so the ``airports_airlines`` table should be created in two step.
-First setup the table only with the id field using :menuselection:`Table --> Create Table…` and then, using :menuselection:`Database --> SQL Window…` type and execute this SQL code:
+GeoPackage doesn't support *ADD CONSTRAINT* statements so the ``airports_airlines`` table should be created in two steps:

+#.
+Set up the table only with the ``id`` field using :menuselection:`Table --> Create Table…`
+#.
+Using :menuselection:`Database --> SQL Window…`, type and execute this SQL code:

 .. code-block:: sql